 This brilliant piece of technology comes in 2 different types:

 However, some VPN providers like Le VPN, classify their kill switch types as Active Kill Switch and Passive Kill Switch.
-These are based on protocols that have the capability to identify if you are disconnected from the VPN server.
+These are based on protocols that have the capability to identify if you are disconnected from the virtual server location.

 1. Application Level Kill Switch

 As the name suggests, this type of network lock is limited to different applications such as torrent clients, email apps, streaming apps, etc. User has the option to pick certain apps which must trigger kill switch if there is a VPN connection failure.
 Some VPN providers may kill this feature as App Killer since it is killing a connection of a certain app.

 This type of kill switch comes in very handy if you wish to hide your IP address while downloading torrents for example.
 Having an application-level kill switch might restrict your app from updating to newer versions.
 Having said that one must ensure that apps like anti-virus, password managers, anti-malware are not prevented from being updated to newer versions.

 2. System-Level Kill Switch